McLeod syndrome: Laboratory features

 McLeod syndrome is one of only a few disorders in which acanthocytes may be found on the peripheral blood smear.
-Blood evaluation may show signs of hemolytic anemia.
-Elevated creatine kinase can be seen with myopathy in McLeod syndrome.
+Blood chemistry testing may show increased lactate dehydrogenase (LDH) indicative of hemolytic anemia or elevated creatine kinase when the patient is affected by myopathy (skeletal muscle damage).

 Radiologic and pathologic features

 MRI shows increased T2 signal in the lateral putamen with caudate atrophy and secondary lateral ventricular dilation.
 Necropsy shows loss of neurons and gliosis in the caudate and globus pallidus.
 Similar changes may also be seen in the thalamus, substantia nigra, and putamen.
 The cerebellum and cerebral cortex are generally spared.

 Treatment

 There is no cure for McLeod syndrome; the treatment is supportive depending on symptoms.
 Medication may assist with management of epilepsy, and cardiac and psychiatric features, although patients may respond poorly to treatment for chorea.

 Prognosis

 A typical patient with severe McLeod syndrome that begins in adulthood lives for an additional 5 to 10 years.
 Patients with cardiomyopathy have elevated risk for congestive heart failure and sudden cardiac death.
 The prognosis for a normal life span is often good in some patients with mild neurological or cardiac sequelae.